 We have used three different datasets to verify the performance of our approach.
 Each dataset differs from the others in terms of actions, number of frames, frame rate, resolution of cameras used to record the videos, environment, camera motion, and even annotations.
 While the MOD20 dataset only comes with ground truth action labels, the Okutama dataset provides ground truth bounding boxes as well.
-The Drone-Action dataset goes one step ahead and provides ground truth pose annotations along with bounding boxes and frames.
-We have predicted bounding boxes separately for MOD20 as the intermediate layers of our novel WTF module rely on bounding box coordinates.
+Drone-Action dataset goes one step ahead and provides ground truth pose annotations along with bounding boxes and frames.
+We have predicted bounding boxes separately for MOD20 as the intermediate layers of our novel WTA module rely on bounding box coordinates as discussed in Section III.C.
 We utilize the joint annotations provided with the Drone-Action dataset in a separate pose stream for a fair comparison with previous state-of-the-art methods.
+Nonetheless, our model achieves competitive results even without a pose stream.

 We use data augmentation techniques, such as random cropping and horizontal flip to prevent our model from adversarial examples.
-We resize our images while maintaining the aspect ratio.
+We resize our images while maintaining the aspect ratio, for which the details are discussed in Section IV.B.
 All the images are rescaled before being fed to the model, and bounding box coordinates are normalized as well.